- self care

 Did you know that pharmacies can offer advice and treatment for many minor health conditions and you don’t need an appointment?
 Please see the Pharmacy First tab above for more details.

-If you have a cough, cold or sore throat this winter, please view this helpful guide on how long you can expect your symptoms to last, what you can do to get better and the warning signs to look out for which mean you may need to seek professional help.
+If you have a cough, cold or sore throat this winter, please view the helpful information on the NHS Conditions website.
+This will advise you how long you can expect your symptoms to last, what you can do to get better and the warning signs to look out for which mean you may need to seek professional help.

 Your local Pharmacy can offer health care advice and treatment for you and your family for many minor health conditions, at a time that suits you.

-For details about Pharmacy First, please click the following links:
+For details about Pharmacy First, please click the following link:

 To view a list of community pharmacies offering the Pharmacy First (minor ailments) service, please see the following document: